Imbolc Awakenings

 The Winter Solstice marks the shortest day and longest night of the year.
 The trees have lost their leaves, and all signs of life have retreated below ground.
 Frozen in time, the land lies barren.
 Barely rising above the horizon, the Sun only sends a few feeble rays of light.
 The birds have left on their long journey to milder climes.
 The Earth has entered hibernation mode.

 And yet, we find cause to rejoice at these darkest times!
 Deep within the Earth, a tiny light is born!
-Fragile as a baby in its crib, the sun-saviour god has returned.
+Fragile as a baby in its crib, the sun-saviour god returns.

-We stand at the threshold of a new cycle, not yet sure if the baby will grow.
+We are on the threshold of a new cycle, not yet sure if the baby will grow.
 But where there is life; there is hope.

 In the old days, the 12 days of Christmas marked a time, when the veil between the worlds is thin, and spirits pass through.
 The same is true of the 12 days around the summer solstice.
 Otherworldly beings are visiting us from beyond.